Nirmal-Adhikari-hub/Transsformer_to_report/README.md

 The `run_validation()` function within the `training.py` script is used to evaluate the model's performance on the validation set.

+## Inference

+The `tests.ipynb` notebook contains code to run inference using the trained model.
+You can find examples of translating English sentences to Korean using the model.

+### How to Run Inference

+1. Open the `tests.ipynb` file in Jupyter Notebook or Jupyter Lab.
+2. Run the cells to load the trained model and translate sample sentences.

 ## Performance Metrics

 Below is a snapshot of the training process displaying the loss value: